8.18 K+E Mystery Rules Update

 And then there’s the cursor.
 All of the previous Type 1 and Type 2 Mystery rules mentioned above have the “improved metal rimmed cursor”, introduced in 1936.
 But our new Type 2 rule has an earlier “all-glass cursor”, first introduced in 1915.

 It is not clear to me yet if these new examples in the Collection add to the understanding of these Mystery Rules or just add to the mystery.
 So far these data continue to support the conjecture that the Mystery slide rules were special production runs, perhaps to be sold at university bookstores or for distribution from university departments.
-Until now there have been reports of examples from 1931 through about 1950, including one with a University of Wisconsin label.60 However, with our new find, we have a Type 2 Mystery rule that was likely manufactured in late 1929.
+Until now there have been reports of examples from 1931 through about 1950.
+However, with our new find, we have a Type 2 Mystery rule that was likely manufactured in late 1929.

 My web search for other Mystery rules was not at all exhaustive.
 We know that these rules are not common, but they are not extremely rare, either.
-Perhaps others with similar examples would like to add to the list below?
+Perhaps others with similar examples that can add to the story would like to contribute to the list below?
 If so, please contact me; perhaps we can solve the mystery together, once and for all …

 Mystery K&E Mannheim Slide Rule Comparison Table